Suzanne K. Kearns

-Suzanne K. Kearns is a Canadian author, academic, and professor of aviation who works at the University of Waterloo.
+Suzanne K. Kearns (born 1979) is a Canadian author, academic, and professor of aviation who works at the University of Waterloo.
 She is the Founding Director of the Waterloo Institute for Sustainable Aeronautics (WISA) and teaches within the Aviation programs.
 Her research specializations are aviation safety, training methodologies, and human factors.
 She is best known as the founder of WISA, author of several aviation books and Series Editor of the 'Aviation Fundamentals' textbook series, and for her work supporting the International Next Generation of Aviation Professionals (NGAP) programme and Global Aviation Training initiatives with the International Civil Aviation Organization (ICAO).

 Education

 Kearns began flight training at the age of 15 in Wiarton, Ontario, Canada.
 She completed her fixed-wing training in Wiarton, Ontario and her rotary-wing training in Buttonville, Ontario in advance of her 17th birthday.
 She then completed the Helicopter Pilot Flight Program (including Commercial Rotary-Wing Pilot license) with Canadore College followed by her Bachelor of Science degree in Aeronautical Science (including Commercial Multi-Engine IFR fixed-wing license/ratings) and Master of Science in Human Factors and Systems Engineering, both from Embry-Riddle Aeronautical University in Daytona Beach, Florida.
 Kearns earned her Doctorate of Philosophy from Capella University in Education, specializing in Instructional Design for Online Learning.